rrozema12/SalaryClassifier/final/log.md

    and map each of the columns to give them a number.
  - This helped me do the calculations as well as print out the confusion matrix much easier.
  - After running the program multiple times, the highest accuracy for K-NN classification is 79.43179% with a random sample, and a 79.832297% accuracy with the stratified cross folds.
- - The highest recognition in the conusion matrix was 91.767676% for salary 0 (greater than 50k) and 43.7136% recognition for salary 1 (less than or equal to 50k).
+ - The highest recognition in the confusion matrix was 91.767676% for salary 0 (less than or equal to 50k) and 43.7136% recognition for salary 1 (greater than 50k).

 ###Naive Bayes
  - For Naive Bayes, I basically used the code from assignment four.